daamien/blog/_drafts/2016-11-01-The_Paper_Elephant_01.md

 You'll also find an interview of Paul Ramsey from the PostGIS project.

 The Paper Elephant is an independent media edited by and for the PostgreSQL Community.
-This issue was created with the financial help of [[https://www.postgresql.eu|PostgreSQL Europe]] and many benevolent contributors ( witers, editors, reviewers ).
+This issue was created with the financial help of [PostgreSQL Europe](https://www.postgresql.eu) and many benevolent contributors ( witers, editors, reviewers ).
 Kudos to all of them.

 Just like the name says, The Paper Elephant is a "paper first" media: it is designed to be printed out